cfe-lab/MiCall/docs/steps.md

 * `cascade_report`: summarize how many reads made it through each step of the pipeline.
 * `resistance`: Use the Stanford HIVdb algorithm rules to call a sample's resistance levels to HIV drugs, or other rules for Hepatitis C drugs.
+See [resistance design]
   * in - amino.csv
   * in - amino_midi.csv - amino counts from the HCV-MIDI sample (ignored if
     it's the same file as amino.csv)